bpalazzi512/CONTEXT/README.md

 ## About

-This is a sample app being developed for the Summer 2024 DoC in Leuven, Belgium titled Data and Software in International Government and Politics.
+CONTEXT is a web app whose aim is to help Americans move to Europe, developed for the Summer 2024 DoC in Leuven, Belgium.

 Currently, there are two major components:
 - Streamlit App (in the `./app` directory)